1,047 related texts · 1 related myths · Page 4 of 22

 Kohelet, or Ecclesiastes, grapples with these questions, and the rabbis of the Midrash (rabbinic interpretive commentary), specifically Kohelet Rabbah, offer some pretty fascinatin...

-Today, we’re diving into a passage from Kohelet Rabbah, a collection of rabbinic interpretations of the Book of Ecclesiastes, that explores this very idea through the verse: “Cast ...
+A passage from Kohelet Rabbah, a collection of rabbinic interpretations of the Book of Ecclesiastes, that explores this very idea through the verse: “Cast your bread The first read...

 The Book of Exodus, or Shemot in Hebrew, is the ultimate story of resilience.
 It begins not with triumph, but with oppression.
 And even in the darkest moments, we find glimmers of ...

 Even some of the biggest figures in Jewish history felt that way.
-Shemot Rabbah, a classic collection of Midrash (rabbinic interpretive commentary)ic interpretations on the Book of...
+Shemot Rabbah, a classic collection of Midrashic (rabbinic interpretive commentary) interpretations on the Book of...

-But Jewish tradition teaches us that healing often comes from the very source of our pain.
-The Shemot Rabbah, a compilation of rabbinic interpretations on the Book of Exodus, explo...
+Jewish tradition teaches us that healing often comes from the very source of our pain.
+The Shemot Rabbah, a compilation of rabbinic interpretations on the Book of Exodus, explores ...

 That feeling isn't new.
 In fact, our ancient texts wrestle with it all the time.
 Take the Song of Songs, also known as Shir HaShirim in Hebrew, often considered the most beautiful ...

-The ancient rabbis wrestled with these very questions.
-In Vayikra Rabbah, a collection of rabbinic homilies on the Book of Leviticus, we find a fascinating discussion anchored to t...
+In Vayikra Rabbah, a collection of rabbinic homilies on the Book of Leviticus, we find a fascinating discussion anchored to the verse “a bull, or a sheep, or a goat” (Leviticus 1:2...

-This question, believe it or not, has occupied Jewish thinkers for centuries.
-And it all stems from a seemingly simple verse in Leviticus (26:42): “I will remember My covenant with...
+This question, And it all stems from a seemingly simple verse in Leviticus (26:42): “I will remember My covenant with Jacob, also My covenant with Isaac, also My covenant with Abra...

 God told Israel three separate times: do not go back to Egypt.
 According to Esther Rabbah, they violated every single warning and paid for every single one.
 Rabbi Shimon ben Yohai ...

 One fascinating perspective comes to us from a text known as The Midrash of Philo.
-Now, when we say "midrash (rabbinic interpretive commentary)," we're talking about a particular s...
+Now, when we say "midrash (rabbinic interpretive commentary)," Philo, a Jewish philosopher living...

 The Torah tells us Noah sent it out not once, but twice.
 The first time, it came back with an olive branch – a sign of hope!
 But the second time… nothing.
 It just... didn’t return....